 Q. When registering what grade should I register for?

-A. You should register for the grade that you player will be in during the FALL of the NEW school year.
-For example, if your player is currently in kindergarten and going to be in 1st grade for the start of the 2017-2018 school year, then you would register your player for 1st grade football.
+A. You should register for the grade that your player will be in during the FALL of the NEW school year.
+For example, if your player is currently in kindergarten and going to be in 1st grade for the start of the 2019-2020 school year, then you would register your player for 1st grade football.

 Q. When registering what should I do if I don't see my coach listed who my player played for last year?

 A. On the drop down menu choose the option "Didn't play for Raptors last year."
 A blank box will appear and you can fill in your coaches name.

 Q. Once registered do I need to pay the total at this time?

 A. Yes, you should pay the total right after you register.
 If you don't pay after 3 days your registration will be deleted.
 If this happens after a price increase then you will have to pay the current cost of whatever the registration rate is when you re-register.

 Q. Why do I have to download my players birth certificate for registration?

 A. Once your birth certificate is downloaded you won't have to do it again.
 The download carries over to every sport the Raptors offer.
 This is more of a house keeping issue within the Raptors and helps keeps all of the birth certificates in one place.
 Birth certificates are also required by the AYL to verify your players age for team rosters.